datacloning/workshop-2023-edmonton/prior/statistical-and-computational-preliminaries.md

 that is not always the case as we will see when we deal with the regression model.

-Sampling distribution is the distribution of the estimates that one would have obtained had one conducted these replicate experiments.
+The sampling distribution is the distribution of the estimates that one would have obtained had one conducted these replicate experiments.
 It is possible to get an approximation to this sampling distribution in a very general fashion if we use the method of maximum likelihood estimator.
-In many situations, it can be shown that the sampling distribution is:
+In many situations, it can be shown that the sampling distribution is
 ![\hat{\phi}\sim N(\phi,\frac{1}{n}I^{-1}(\phi))](https://latex.codecogs.com/svg.image?%5Chat%7B%5Cphi%7D%5Csim%20N%28%5Cphi%2C%5Cfrac%7B1%7D%7Bn%7DI%5E%7B-1%7D%28%5Cphi%29%29 "\hat{\phi}\sim N(\phi,\frac{1}{n}I^{-1}(\phi))")
 where
 ![I(\phi)=-\frac{1}{n}\sum\frac{d^2}{d^2\phi}logL(\phi;{y})](https://latex.codecogs.com/svg.image?I%28%5Cphi%29%3D-%5Cfrac%7B1%7D%7Bn%7D%5Csum%5Cfrac%7Bd%5E2%7D%7Bd%5E2%5Cphi%7DlogL%28%5Cphi%3B%7By%7D%29 "I(\phi)=-\frac{1}{n}\sum\frac{d^2}{d^2\phi}logL(\phi;{y})")

 This is also called the Hessian matrix or the curvature matrix of the log-likelihood function.
-Higher the curvature, less variable are the estimates from one experiment to other.
+The higher the curvature, the less variable are the estimates from one experiment to other.
 Hence the resultant ‘estimate’ is considered highly reliable.

 ### 95% Confidence interval